Using gRPC communication in PLCnext Technology

 A first PLCnext Technology related example can be found in the PLCnext Community's Makers' Blog article How to create a client for the PLCnext Control gRPC server in C#.

-PLCnext C++ RSC API adaptation
+PLCnext Technology C++ RSC API adaptation

 Find the protobuf interface description files on our gRPC GitHub repository.